lazarusvc/vcas_business/Readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The VC Accounting software allows SMEs to manage their Financing through a streamlined, simple and clean interface on the web, which can be hosted on a PC, Server or any Windows based Computer with the necessary configurations.
+The VouchCast software is a Progressive Web Application built on Microsoft ASP.NET MVC5 Web Application that allow SMEs to manage their Financials through a streamlined, simple and clean interface online.
+The app can be hosted and accessed on a PC, Mobile (Android / iOS), Server or any Windows based Computer with the necessary configurations.

 The App has some standard features for accounting such as: